 Visits to popular destinations during peak use periods, such as holidays and weekends, are often fraught with traffic, crowding, delays, and conflicts with other groups.
 Instead, visit at other times, such as midweek, for a less crowded-and more enjoyable-experience.
-Alternatively, choose to explore out-of-the-way places.
+Or, explore out-of-the-way places.
 Make reservations and obtain permits early to avoid unpleasant surprises.
-Avoid travel when environmental conditions, such as early season muddy tracks, make high use recreation impacts more likely or severe.
+Avoid travel when environmental conditions, such as muddy tracks, make high use recreation impacts more likely or severe.